apoorvam/gaugeGrid/README.md

-# gaugeGrid

-Gauge tests with Selenium Grid
+# Gauge with Selenium Grid

 This is a sample Gauge project that uses Selenium as the driver to interact with a web browser.
 It uses Selenium Grid to run tests on multiple browsers.
 ## Running this example